3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 * b4faebd Please remember this file at this time
 ```
     - press `q` to quit out of the log file
+    - `git log` will show you the commits that you have made so far

 > NOTE: if you get the message `git config --global --edit`, open it in Atom with `atom git config --global --edit`